treyhulse/text0/README.md

-# Text0
+# kcsf note

-A text editor with absurdly smart autocomplete.
-Text0 serves as a copilot for writing, accessing user-provided references to offer context and help users write faster.
+A text editor with absurdly smart autocomplete. kcsf note serves as a copilot for writing, accessing user-provided references to offer context and help users write faster.

 ![Text0 Screenshot](./public/autocomplete.png)